 This is especially true for newbies.
 If you’re just starting out, there are tons of things you would find hard to understand.
 If you’re alone, you can always search for answers online or even ask your account manager for some guidance (if you have already joined a CPA network).
 However, some information online may not always be related to affiliate marketing, and you may end up getting even more confused.
 Also, your affiliate manager may not be available to answer such questions (sometimes they expect you to already know some of those things).

 Affiliate marketing forums can help you in such cases.
 Take for instance AffLift: it’s a very newbie-friendly community that guides beginner affiliates even through the very mundane of things related to affiliate marketing, such as defining the lingos and explaining how the industry really works.
 In this forum, greenhorns are welcome, and no question is too simple to ask.

 2. Communities help you learn about the tools that you need (that you never thought you did!)

 You never really know what you’re missing until you become a part of an internet marketing community.
 There are several tools that will make life as an affiliate easier for you.
-This could be a tracker, a cloaker, a landing page builder, a spy tool and more.
+This could be a tracking system, a cloaker, a landing page builder, a spy tool and more.
 Most of the time, companies launch their services within an affiliate forum first, and may even offer it exclusively!

 You may also learn more about other traffic sources and affiliate networks that you can join.
 Such networks may already be a part of the said community that you are joining, so signing-up and getting approved can be easier than when you are from the outside.